Silverthorne Attorneys Can Help.

 Though there are statistics that show that certain breeds are more prone to biting, any breed can bite anyone.
 Dogs do not discriminate; especially if they are feeling threatened in any way.
 Even if the dog has never shown signs of aggression in the past, they can still bite.
+So exactly what happens if your dog bites someone?
+Below, we go over the process.

 Here are some things to do after the attack: